How to write a design brief

 • Are you looking to gain new customers, retain existing ones, or venture into a different market?

-• What are your expected outcomes on the business performance, including any KPIs you’d like to achieve?
+• What are your expected outcomes for the business performance, including any KPIs you’d like to achieve?

-Apart from conveying your project goals, it’s best to provide any more information about the reasons why your business isn’t achieving the objectives in its current state.
-The design team can refer back to the brief from the start right through to the end of the project to ensure they align to the project goals and are better placed to tackle the design problem.
+Apart from conveying your project goals, it’s best to provide more information about the reasons why your business isn’t achieving its objectives in its current state.
+The design team can refer back to the brief from the start right through to the end of the project to ensure they align with the project goals and are better placed to tackle the design problem.

 3. Existing challenges your business faces

-The business ecosystem is marred by many challenges, some of which a new design approach or a rebrand can fix.
+Every business faces challenges, some of which a new design approach or a rebrand can fix.
 Your challenges may include things like:

 • Not making enough sales despite aggressive marketing campaigns.

-• Not connecting with the target audience or seeing your expected conversions despite heavy social media presence.
+• Not connecting with the target audience or seeing your expected conversions despite a strong social media presence.

-• Lack of customer loyalty evidenced by significant sales or social media subscription fluctuations.
+• Lack of customer loyalty as evidenced by significant sales or social media subscription fluctuations.

 The designers need to understand the root of the problem before they embark on the project.
-This will help them to make better design decisions.
+This will help them make better design decisions and will also help narrow down the design requirements.

 4. Your target market

 The goal of every design project is to appeal to the target audience and get them to take action.
 Therefore, you need to define who your ideal customer is, their demographics, behaviours and any preferences.
+These are often called personas and are an important guiding force for businesses of all kinds.
 Really get to know them, and consider if there are any fonts, colours, styles, phrases or tones that would appeal to them.

 5. Your unique selling point